jeyanandhini/phase-1-BHAGYASREE200/progress.md

       [API](https://en.wikipedia.org/wiki/API)
       [SPOJ](https://en.wikipedia.org/wiki/SPOJ)
 4. DAY 4 : Discussed about the upcoming three days training
            and the syllabus of 3rd semester
+5. DAY 5 : preparing for the first  toastmasters meet but i am very munch nervous ,hopefully it will be better .